Peter Krykant: Death and legacy

 Krykant was found dead by police officers in Larbert, on 9 June 2025.
 He was 48.
-UnHerd reported that his marriage had broken up, and that he had relapsed in recent years.

 Following his death, tributes were paid from public figures including John Swinney, First Minister of Scotland, who said he was "deeply shocked and saddened" and that Krykant had left "an important legacy which will be remembered".
-Darren McGarvey said, "Krykant's legacy is assured, and he leaves Scotland's drug debate in a far better place than he found it".
 Labour MSP Paul Sweeney said, "We can't underestimate the contribution he made to the drugs debate in Scotland, which came amid many years of increasing overdose deaths".
+Krykant's death was also noted in an early day motion in the UK Parliament supported by 11 MPs (Euan Stainbank, Wendy Chamberlain, Jim Shannon, Scott Arthur, Torcuil Crichton, Richard Baker, Charlotte Nichols, John McDonnell, Marie Rimmer, Grahame Morris, and Rachael Maskell).
+The motion text "celebrates Peter's pioneering work on drug reform and tireless campaigning on behalf of some of the most vulnerable in society; and notes that Peter's leadership through his mobile unit has prevented overdoses, the spread of blood-borne viruses and saved lives".